Bed Bug Shells, Casings, and Skins (Identification and What to Do)

 skin casing of bed bug

-Initially, the shells will have legs just like the bug that shed them.
+Initially, bed bug shells will have legs just like the insect that shed them.
 However, these hollow leg casings are brittle and can break off over time.
 Thus it’s possible to discover shells that have no legs or only some legs.

 Where Are the Shells Typically Found?

 Bed bug casings are found in a wide range of crazy places, and you’ll often not even notice them.
-For example, you’re likely to spot some casings in your bed but completely miss the ones hidden behind loose wallpaper, behind picture frames, under or behind the bed, or in the edges or creases of carpets and upholstery.
+For example, you’re likely to spot some casings in your bed but completely miss the ones hidden behind loose wallpaper or picture frames, under or behind the bed, or in the edges or creases of carpets and upholstery.

 But wait, there’s more!
-Bed bugs will also molt in even stranger places such as zippers, buttons, seams, inside electronic devices, in the heads of screws, hinges… The list of potential spot can be almost endless.
+Bed bugs will also molt in even stranger places such as zippers, buttons, your box spring or mattress seams, inside electronic devices, in the heads of screws, hinges… The list of potential spot can be almost endless.

 See Also: Can Bed Bugs Live in Carpet?